 ACE Program Overview

 The University of Oregon (UO) American English Institute (AEI), a unit of the College of Arts and Sciences, is pleased to offer the Advanced Certification in English Language Teaching (ACE), a 200-hour online professional development program for English language teaching (ELT) professionals.
-The cost is $700 USD per person per course, with discounts for alumni and groups available.
+The cost is $700 USD per person per course.
+Discounts may be available for alumni and groups.

 Who is this program for?